OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:33

-For the bread of God is that which comes down from heaven and gives life to the world.”
+For the bread of God is that which descends from heaven and grants life to the world.”

 ## John 6:34